Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Logging Library: Flogging](https://github.com/cmacmackin/flogging): provides an easy-to-use interface for logging events and errors in Fortran applications and libraries, by Chris MacMackin.
 Its use and functionality is similar to that of [logging](https://docs.python.org/2/library/logging.html) library in Python.

+## Expression Parsers
+[Fortran Equation Parser (feqparse)](https://github.com/FluidNumerics/feq-parse): equation parser Fortran class that is used to interpret and evaluate functions provided as strings, by Joe Schoonover

+[fortran_function_parser](https://github.com/jacobwilliams/fortran_function_parser): function parser module by Jacob Williams is intended for applications where a set of mathematical fortran-style expressions is specified at runtime and is then evaluated for a large number of variable values.
+This is done by compiling the set of function strings into byte code, which is interpreted efficiently for the various variable values.

+[Fortran Function Parser (ffp)](https://github.com/jacobwilliams/ffp): evaluates a string containing a mathematical expression that can be formed by numbers, brackets, functions, and variables, by Wilton P. Silva and Ivomar B. Soares

 ## Fast Fourier Transform
 [2DECOMP&FFT](https://github.com/BenMql/2decomp_emptyFourierFourier): scalable library for Fourier transforms, derived from 2decomp&fft, by BenMql.
 Compatible with in-core Chebyshev transforms.